jane7353n0/Utopia/_chapter/utopia-ttrpg/6-playing the game.md

 Your level can be tracked by adding your Spendable points, Body score, Mind score, and Soul score.

-## INCREASING SUBTRAITS
+#### Increasing Subtraits

-When your character leVels up, you get achance to increase one of their subtraits, It may be any subtrait, though none of your character’s subtraits can go beyond its maximum:
+When your character levels up, you get achance to increase one of their subtraits, It may be any subtrait, though none of your character’s subtraits can go beyond its maximum:
 Strength and Agility based subtraits cannot be increased past your Body score, minimum of 1.

 Intellect and Will based subtraits cannot be increased past your Mind score, minimum of 1.